AztecProtocol/aztec-packages/yellow-paper/docs/intro.md

     C *-- B: b
 ```

-### Mermaid don't cover my case, what should I do?
+### Mermaid doesn't cover my case, what should I do?
-If mermaid don't cover your case, please add both the rendered image and the source code to the documentation.
+If mermaid doesn't cover your case, please add both the rendered image and the source code to the documentation.
 Most of the tools for diagramming can export a non-rendered representation that can then be updated by other people.
 Please name it such that it is clear what tool was used.

 This should allow us to keep the diagrams up to date, by allowing others to update them.